Eleanor L. Belmont

 Aug.
 13, 1923 — Dec.
 3, 2012

 WALTON — Eleanor L. Belmont, 89, a resident of Walton since 1945, passed away Monday morning, Dec.
 3, 2012, at home, surrounded by her family.

 She grew up in Northville, located on the Great Sacandaga Lake.
-While completing her grade school education there, she worked in her father’s store and also at the Adirondack Inn, eventually earning enough money to attend Albany State Teachers College, where she earned her bachelor’s degree in teaching.
-She then received her masters from State University College at Oneonta.
+While completing her grade school education there, she worked in her father’s store and also at the Adirondack Inn, eventually earning enough money so she could attend the Albany State Teacher’s College, where she earned her bachelor’s degree in teaching.
+She then received her Master’s from the State University College at Oneonta.

 Eleanor arrived in Walton circa 1945 taking her very first teaching assignment — a one-room school house on Dunk Hill.
 She loved the simplicity of that school.
 Each student was an individual who received her attention, a special trait that would serve her well in her later teaching years.
 It was an exciting time.
 The boys were returning from the war, and she loved her new job teaching grades one through six at the little one-room school.

 Soon she met a young man and they fell in love.
 Sam and Eleanor married and soon a new Belmont family was begun.
 Steven, the first, was followed by Linda and finally Andrea.

 Eleanor thoroughly enjoyed this newly dawned atomic age family life, raising the kids at home.